Sathish111j/Handwritten-digit-classification-using-Raspberry-Pi-Pico-and-Machine-Learning/README.md

 Please note that you'll need to configure your IDE to work with your Raspberry Pi Pico for effective code development and debugging.

+## Wiring

+For this project, a substantial amount of wiring is required.
+It is highly recommended to use breadboards and jumper cables for a clean and organized setup.
 ### LCD Connections

 | Display Pin Number | Display Pin Name | Pi Pico Pins |